flashlightministries/oilforlight/_posts/2017-10-11-trump-tweets-kneeling.md

 "Real Christians won't put up with disrespecting our Lord and Saver [sic]," he continued.
 "These are people who demand respect for the cross!"

-Later in the evening, Trump tweeted hashtag #StandForOurLord.
+Later in the evening, Trump tweeted hashtag #StandUpForJesus.